-- 2022.
-All PHBA judges must be current members of PHBA. - A. Membership dues are considered delinquent if not received within thirty (30) days of expiration.
+2022.
+All PHBA judges must be current members of PHBA.

+A. Membership dues are considered delinquent if not received within thirty (30) days of expiration.
 A judge delinquent in the payment of dues within sixty (60) days will be assessed a \$50 fine.
-Judges membership dues not received within ninety (90) days will result in removal from the PHBA approved judges list - B. There will be an annual judge's card renewal fee. - 2023.
-A PHBA judge must judge at least one (1) PHBA approved show every two (2) years.
-A judge not having officiated at a PHBA show in two (2) years may have his/her judging status revoked. - 2024.
+Judges membership dues not received within ninety (90) days will result in removal from the PHBA approved judges list.

+B. There will be an annual judge's card renewal fee of \$25 due March 1 of the current year.
+Fees not received prior to May 1 will result in removal from the PHBA approved judges list until a reinstatement fee of \$100 has been received.
+Reinstatement fee must be paid within the calendar year.

+2023.
 Effective January 1, 1995, all PHBA judges are required to attend a PHBA approved judges seminar once every three (3) years.
 EXCEPTION: AQHA All Around and Level One judges: does not include Specialty judges must submit copies of written documentation from AQHA indicating attendance at an AQHA seminar.
-It shall be the responsibility of an AQHA judge to submit that information to PHBA. - 2025.
-A PHBA Judge must complete, return by mail and pass a written test on PHBA Judging and Show rules once every two (2) years. - 2026.
-A person may judge no more than two (2) approved shows in one (1) state during the calendar year.
-EXCEPTION: Special events as outlined in Rule(s) 3046 A-D. - 2027.
-They also shall not judge the same show on the same weekend two (2) years in a row. - 2028.
-A person shall not judge the same state fair, stock show, World Championship Horse Show in two (2) consecutive years. - 2029.
-Judges must be physically fit. - A. A judge must be able to move about the arena without aid in order to perform their prescribed duties; - B. A person should not have to judge in a sitting position; - C. Judges who suffer permanent disability or infirmities, preventing them from performing their adjudicate duties efficiently, are expected to retire. - 2030.
+It shall be the responsibility of an AQHA judge to submit that information to PHBA.

+2024.
+A PHBA Judge must complete, return by mail and pass a written test on PHBA Judging and Show rules once every two (2) years.

+2025.
+A person may judge no more than three (3) approved shows in one (1) state in two (2) consecutive years.
+EXCEPTION: Special events as outlined in Rule(s) 3046 A-D.

+2026.
+They also shall not judge the same show on the same weekend two (2) years in a row.

+2027.
+A person shall not judge the same state fair, stock show, World Championship Horse Show in two (2) consecutive years.

+2028.
+Judges must be physically fit.

+A. A judge must be able to move about the arena without aid in order to perform their prescribed duties;

+B. A person should not have to judge in a sitting position;

+C. Judges who suffer permanent disability or infirmities, preventing them from performing their adjudicate duties efficiently, are expected to retire.

+2029.
 A judge must have normal vision, corrected by clear eyeglasses if necessary.